Our charity is registered in South Africa and based in Lamontville, Durban (Registration No. 138 129 NPO).

 We work with people living with dementia and also the elderly with mental health problems.
 Our aim is to improve their quality of life by supporting the families and carers who look after them at home.
 You can find out more about our services here.

-Our work in the community is organised and supervised by a team of highly qualified and experienced professionals.
+Our work in the community is organised and supervised by a team of dedicated, qualified and experienced people.

 A founding member, Zethu is a Family & Systemic Psychotherapist with more than 20 years’ experience in the field of mental health in the NHS, UK.